-Computation of Instinctive Decisions
+Computation of Instinctive Behaviours

 Projects in the laboratory start at the behavioural level, with the development and application of quantitative assays.
-We are especially interested in making high-resolution measurements of a wide set of sensory and behavioural state variables in freely moving animals, so that we can model behavioural choices on a moment-by-moment basis.
+We are especially interested in making high-resolution measurements of a wide set of sensory and behavioural state variables in freely moving animals, so that we can model behaviour on a moment-by-moment basis.